SJAkash0507/LeetCode-Solutions/README.md

 # LeetCode Solutions

 ## About
-This repository contains my solutions to LeetCode problems using Java.
+This repository contains my solutions to LeetCode problems.

 ## Stats
 - Total Problems Solved: 50+